oduameh/node-course/docs/Instructions/getting-started.md

 :::note

-Please note that the user "n" and IP addresses used here are for a preconfigured lab environment, and your IP address(es) will be different).
+Please note that the user 'n' and IP addresses used here are for a preconfigured lab environment, and your IP address(es) will be different.

 :::